yaroslaff/SashimiDB/README.md

 discard `results` field (data elements).
 Useful if you need short reply with summary details (like "matches") or aggregation info.

 ## Memory usage
-Docker container with small JSON dataset consumes 41Mb (use plain python app "alternative 2").
+Docker container with small JSON dataset consumes 41Mb (use plain python app "alternative 2", if you need even smaller memory footprint).
 When loading large file (1mil.json.
 500+Mb), container takes 1.5Gb.
 Rule of thumb - container will use 3x times of JSON file size for large datasets.

 ## Security